Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "If you want."

 Rylee considered it.
-"Y’know… I *like* the whole friends-with-benefits thing we’ve got going…" she mused.
+"Y’know...
+I *like* the whole friends-with-benefits thing we’ve got going..." she mused.
 "But I gotta admit, the older I get, the more going steady sounds like it’s got something going for it."

 "We could set a record for the longest-distance relationship.
 How far *is* Cimbrean from Earth?"
 Powell asked.